DHTMLX/docs-suite/docs/toolbar/api/toolbar_getstate_method.md

 @short: gets current values/states of controls

-@signature: todo, not found [here](https://cdn.dhtmlx.com/suite/pro/edge/types/ts-toolbar/sources/types.d.ts)
+@signature: {'getState(id?: string | number): IState;'}

 @params:
-- id    string|number   optional, the id of a Toolbar control
+- id    string | number   optional, the id of a Toolbar control

 @returns:
-- state		string|boolean|object		the value/state of the control, or an object with IDs of controls and their values/states
+- state		string | boolean | object		the value/state of the control, or an object with IDs of controls and their values/states

 @example: